lab-midas/lapnet/TF1/README.md

 Tabel 1: Basic parameters to be set for training

-- The crucial parameters in `./config.ini` which should be checked or modified are:
+The crucial parameters in `./config.ini` which should be checked or modified are:
     - `manual_decay_iters`
     - `manual_decay_lrs`
     - `augment_type_percent`: the proportion of generated flow type for the training
     - `total_data_num`: how many data should be generated for the training.
 Here should be noticed that the amount of motion type R cannot surpass the amount of the available data
     - `mask_type`: radial, crUS or drUS

-- `cd src`
+Go to source director (`cd src`):
-- train with `python run.py --ex my_experiment`.
+Train with `python run.py --ex my_experiment`.
 Validation is run during training as specified in `config.ini`.

-- If you want to use transfer learning, then the experiment should already exist in `./log/ex` dir and the experiment's name should align with this experiment.
+If you want to use transfer learning, then the experiment should already exist in `./log/ex` dir and the experiment's name should align with this experiment.
 Don't forget to modify the parameters in `config.ini` in the corresponding experiment's dir.